Adrián Suárez

-Adrián Suárez Ortega (born 28 May 2005) is a Spanish professional footballer who plays as a goalkeeper for UD Las Palmas.
+Adrián "Adri" Suárez Ortega (born 28 May 2005) is a Spanish professional footballer who plays as a goalkeeper for UD Las Palmas.

 Club career

 Early career

 Born in Teror, Las Palmas, Canary Islands, Suárez began his career with hometown side UD Teror Balompié at the age of four.
 He joined UD Las Palmas at the age of nine, before moving to Villarreal CF's youth sides in July 2020.

 Villarreal

 In July 2023, after being a first-choice in the Juvenil A squad, Suárez was promoted to Villarreal's C-team in Tercera Federación.
 He made his senior debut on 1 October, starting in a 1–1 away draw against CD Burriana.

 Suárez shared the starting spot with Kike Bartual during the season, but spent the entire 2024–25 campaign as a third-choice after not signing a new contract, and left in May 2025.

 Las Palmas

 On 18 June 2025, Suárez agreed to a four-year deal with UD Las Palmas in Segunda División.